Interaction of a spatially uniform electron beam with a rotational magnetic hole in a form of a Harris current sheet: The model

 We start PIC simulation with 4 plasma species, where the first 2 species are electrons and protons which maintain the Harris current sheet with properties given by Eqs(\ref{eq3}-\ref{eq4}), which form a background plasma.
 For electrons we add momentum drift in z-direction as $p_{\rm 0z}=- m_e B_0/(\delta \mu_0 e n_0) $ as required for maintaining the usual Harris current sheet equilibrium.
 Background ions have no such drift is current is maintained by electrons only.
 Empirically this was found the produce the most stable Harris current sheet that exists without losing its shape for 1000s of plasma periods $T_{\rm pe}=2\pi/\omega_{\rm pe}$.
 The second additional 2 species we inject are beams of electrons and protons, which are (initially) spatially uniform, have the number densities $n_{\rm b,e}=n_{\rm b,p}=0.005 n_0$, and which have the following drift momenta $p_{\rm 0y,e}=p_0$ and $p_{\rm 0y,p}=p_0 m_r$ for electrons and protons where $p_0=m_e c \sqrt(\gamma^2-1)$.
 Here the chosen $\gamma=1.0+3000 e/(m_e c^2)$ value sets the Lorentz $\gamma$ corresponding to the 3 keV electron beam.
 This is a typical value for the solar wind electron beams.
 Here $m_r=m_p/m_e=1836.153$ is the proton to electron mass ratio used in our PIC simulations.
 We sample electron distribution function with 30000 grid points in the range $-2 p_0 \leq p \leq 2 p_0$, which is more than enough to resolve its dynamic evolution.
 As explained in \citet{tsiklauri2024}, it is important to ensure that initially a zero net current is enforced.
-This avoids onset of spurious plasma oscillations with electron plasma frequency $\omega_{\rm pe}$.
+This avoids onset of spurious plasma oscillations with electron plasma frequency $\omega_{\rm pe}$. {In practice this means that when the beam electrons are given initial momentum of $p_{y,e}=p_0$, commensurately, the beam ions (protons) are given momentum $p_{y,i}=p_0 m_r$.
+Note that when setting $J_z$-current that is needed to maintain the Harris current sheet, the background electrons are given momentum $p_{z,{\rm Harris}}=-(B_0/(\delta \mu_0 e n_0))m_e$, while the background ions are stationary, i.e. electrons carry all of the $J_z$-current}.
 The choice of $n_{\rm b,e}=0.005 n_0$ is motivated by the two factors: (i) as explained in the Introduction section, observationally electron beams have very small number densities in the range $n_{\rm b} \approx (10^{-4}-10^{-6}) n_0$, which, according to Eq.(\ref{eq2}) predicts a very long quasi-linear relaxation time of $T_{\rm QL}\omega_{\rm pe}=3\times (10^{3}-10^{5})$.
 Computationally such long simulation times are rather challenging.
 Thus many authors chose unrealistically large ratios, such as $n_{\rm b,e}/n_0 \geq 0.05 $.
 However, as shown by \citet{thurgood2015} too large values of beam-to-background plasma number density result in signification deviations from Langmuir dispersion relation characteristics of the initial wave modes which generally have detrimental effect on satisfying frequency matching requirements (wave beat conditions) in the three-wave interaction processes.
 In fact, \citet{thurgood2015} were the first to verify the arguments made from the theoretical perspective by \citet{cairns1989}.
 For recent developments see also \citet{bacchini2024}.
 In this light, our choice of $n_{\rm b,e}=0.005 n_0$ is a reasonable compromise.
 This sets the quasi-linear relaxation time for our PIC simulations as $T_{\rm QL}=1/0.005/\pi\approx64/\omega_{\rm pe}$.
 This is, of course, should be regarded as an approximate value given the number of the simplifications assumed in the theory.